Sample Efficiency of Data Augmentation Consistency Regularization: Classification with Expansion-based Augmentations

-where $\wt{O}\rbr{\cdot}$ hides polylogarithmic factors in $N$ and $d$. \end{proposition} Leveraging the existing theory on finite sample guarantee of the maximum possible inconsistency above, we have the following generalization bound for the classification problem as a concretization of \Cref{prop:informal_general_bounded_loss}: \begin{theorem}[Formal restatement of \Cref{thm:generalized-dac-finite-unlabeled_informal} on classification with DAC] Learning the classifier with DAC regularization in \Cref{eq:gdac_finite} provides that, for any $\delta \in (0,1)$, with probability at least $1-\delta$,
+Leveraging the existing theory above on finite sample guarantee of the maximum possible inconsistency, we have the following. \begin{theorem}[Formal restatement of \Cref{thm:generalized-dac-finite-unlabeled_informal} on classification with DAC] Learning the classifier with DAC regularization in \Cref{eq:gdac_finite} provides that, for any $\delta \in (0,1)$, with probability at least $1-\delta$,

-where with $0 < \mu < 1$ defined in \Cref{prop:non-robust-upper-bound}, for any $0 \leq q < \frac{1}{2}$ and $c > 1+4\mu$, \begin{enumerate}[label=(\alph*),nosep] \item when $\Acal$ satisfies $(q,2\mu)$-constant expansion, $\Rndac \leq \sqrt{\frac{2K \log K}{n} + 2K \max\cbr{q,2\mu}}$; \item when $\Acal$ satisfies $(\frac{1}{2},c)$-multiplicative expansion, $\Rndac \leq \sqrt{\frac{2K \log K}{n} + \frac{4 K \mu}{\min\cbr{c-1,1}}}$. \end{enumerate} \end{theorem}
+where with $0 < \mu < 1$ defined in \Cref{prop:non-robust-upper-bound}, for any $0 \leq q < \frac{1}{2}$ and $c > 1+4\mu$, \begin{enumerate}[label=(\alph*),nosep] \item when $\Acal$ satisfies $(q,2\mu)$-constant expansion, $\Rndac \leq \sqrt{\frac{2K \log K}{N} + 2K \max\cbr{q,2\mu}}$; \item when $\Acal$ satisfies $(\frac{1}{2},c)$-multiplicative expansion, $\Rndac \leq \sqrt{\frac{2K \log K}{N} + \frac{4 K \mu}{\min\cbr{c-1,1}}}$. \end{enumerate} \end{theorem}